 Y and then press

-A useful way to keep an eye on your swap usage is to run
+A useful way to keep an eye on your swap usage and system resources is to run

 htop.
 See: Better system monitoring with htop